-As an Early Childhood family, you can take advantage of many opportunities to learn about our services and to participate in decisions about Quincy's Early Childhood Education.
+As an ECFC family, you can take advantage of many opportunities to learn about our services and to participate in decisions about ECFC.
 You will also have an opportunity to develop new skills and to share your experiences and interests with other parents.

-Quincy Early Childhood makes a commitment to provide positive experiences for you and your child and to assist you in making similar commitments.
+ECFC makes a commitment to provide positive experiences for you and your child and to assist you in making similar commitments.
 We will do this by:

-- Identifying your child's educational goals and taking steps to meet those goals. - Providing workshops on parenting, child development, discipline and other topics of interest. - Providing home visits to discuss your child and family's progress.

-- Inviting you to be part of the planning and community activities. - Supporting you to become an advocate for your child with school and other community agencies.
+- Identifying your child's educational goals and taking steps to meet those goals. - Providing workshops on parenting, child development, discipline, and other topics of interest. - Providing home visits to discuss your child and family's progress. - Inviting you to be part of the planning and community activities. - Supporting you to become an advocate for your child with school and other community agencies.